nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 - 3a.
 The process of parsing the user input terminated with an error message.
     - 3a.1.
 System displays the error message “X” (where “X” is the termination message from the parsing process).
     - 3a.2.
-System logs the event “Add WSDL failed” to the audit log.
+System logs the event “Add WSDL failed” (or REST) to the audit log.
     - 3a.3.
-SS administrator selects to reinsert the URL of the WSDL.
+SS administrator selects to reinsert the URL of the WSDL or REST.
 Use case continues from step 3.
         - 3a.3a.
 SS administrator selects to terminate the use case.

 - 4a.
 The inserted URL already exists.